What are the benefits of SBT?

 What can PPT tell me as a Coach?

-Repeated testing over a period of time can provide coaches with a wealth of individual physiological information that can pinpoint the training stimulus that will create maximum response in each athlete.
+Repeated testing over a period of time can provide coaches with a wealth of physiological information that can pinpoint the training stimulus for maximum response in each athlete.
 SBT can provide valuable data and recommendations to identify athletes with greatest athletic potential.
 It can also provide measureable data to demonstrate physiological power gains made in the off season for each athlete.

 Does SBT replace my coach?